 - It keeps the coffee fines out of your coffee unlike metallic filters

-Disadvantages Of A Sock Filter
+Cons of A Sock Filter

 - It is difficult to clean, especially, if it’s not cleaned after brewing.
 Removing stubborn grounds from the fabric is an arduous task that can cause frustration.